Mangeolles1/Github-portfolio/README.md

 *In excel I was able to update data, filter information, create and alter the design of the charts

 [Project 1 part 2: Wealth of nations](https://public.tableau.com/app/profile/amanda.mangeolles/viz/Wealthofnations-complete/Dashboard1?publish=yes)
-*This is a link to the Tableau public visualisation if you would like to gain furhter insight into the data
+*This is a link to the Tableau public visualisation if you would like to gain further insight into the data

 ![image](https://github.com/Mangeolles1/Github-portfolio/assets/169667075/1e431698-3c27-4f81-8a4d-c63083bfccd8)